 Horta, Azores.
 Jane Bannerman Travel Sketchbooks Collection, PR 298 (Box 10, Folder 4).

 Although Jane’s travel sketches include all the usual tourist fare — famous attractions, beautiful scenery, “local color,” native characters, fellow travelers, hotel rooms, and tasty (or not) meals — her characteristic whimsy takes them out of the ordinary, and makes them unmistakably her own.

 Jane Bannerman Travel Sketchbooks Collection, PR 298 (Hong Kong, Box 3, Folder 2).

-Even when at home in New York City, Bannerman often traveled with a sketchbook, capturing the essence of city life in the period 1955 to 2010, from jury selection to homeless beggars to the collapse of the World Trade Center.
+Even when at home in New York City, Bannerman often traveled with a sketchbook, capturing the essence of city life in the period 1955 to 2010.

 Times Square circa 1960, with famous Camel cigarettes advertisement that blew smoke rings.
 Jane Bannerman Travel Sketchbooks Collection, PR 298 (Box 1, Folder 3).

-Bannerman’s sketchbooks were recently added to the library’s permanent collections, and are available for viewing during regular library hours by advance appointment (to schedule an appointment, email firstname.lastname@example.org).
-An exhibition of selected sketchbooks will also be held in the library from July 29th to August 26th, 2013.
+Bannerman’s sketchbooks were recently added to the library’s permanent collections, and are available for viewing during regular library hours by advance appointment.
+An exhibition of selected sketchbooks will also be held in the library from July 29 to August 26, 2013.

 Dancers.
 Jane Bannerman Travel Sketchbooks Collection, PR 298 (Japan, China and South Korea, Box 7, Folder 3)